 For instance, if your pet has been to a professional trainer, list it!
 Have they received any certificates or awards during their training?
-Feel free to include those as well.
+Include those details as well.

 Does your pet have other special skills that you’re proud of?
 Showcase the fact that they were a therapy pet, seeing-eye dog, or perhaps won gold at a dog show!
 This is also an ideal place to state that your dog behaves well around other pets, adults, and kids.

 Add an “about me” section to describe the relationship with your pet and that they’re well cared for.
-You can include how long you’ve had your pet, if they’ve lived in an apartment before, how often they go for walks, if they shed, and why your pet will be a great fit for the apartment and why your pet will be a great tenant.
+Include how long you’ve had your pet, if they’ve lived in an apartment before, how often they go for walks, if they shed, why your pet will be a great fit for the apartment, and why your pet will be a great tenant.

 Lastly, don’t forget to include your contact information.
-A reference from a past landlord is also extremely helpful as it shows proof that your pet was a good canine citizen.
+A reference from a past landlord is also extremely helpful as it proves your pet is a good little critter.

 Pet Resume Template

-Print out this template to easily create your own pet resume and impress your landlord.
+Print out this template to easily create your pet resume and impress your landlord.